-In the past year, you’ve seen client and candidate relationships shift, investment in new technology, or adapting to new trends.
-As industries recover and jobs return, are you re-evaluating how you’re different from your competitors?
+In the past year, you’ve seen client and candidate relationships shift, investment in new technology, and the need to adapt to new trends.
+As industries recover from the pandemic and jobs return, are you re-evaluating how you’re different from your competitors?
 How are you planning to move forward after 12 months of nonstop change?
 Here are three ways to future-proof your business.

 Build meaningful relationships for stronger hiring

-One major trend we saw in times of crisis was the ability to connect with clients and candidates, along with how relationships with both were strengthened.
-Businesses at all levels and in all industries made concerted efforts to ease challenges and overnight shifts in operations.
-Relief and accommodations became the norm, and the staffing industry was no different.
+One major trend we saw in this time of crisis was the ability to connect deeper with clients and candidates.
+Businesses at all levels and in all industries made concerted efforts to ease challenges and overnight shifts in operations, and relief and accommodations became the norm.
+The staffing industry was no different.
 By staying close with clients and building these strong relationships, it’s clear how vital both employers and staffing firms are to each other.
 The main takeaway: understand and address anxieties in business, and work to support the individuals with whom you do business.

 Invest in tech for flexible hiring

 To keep business moving, staffing firms took on new challenges and industries.
 Market demands shifted – along with recruiting and hiring needs – and recruiters were forced to adapt.
-The ability to quickly mobilize depended on where a firm started from pre-pandemic, especially in terms of utilizing automation and integrated tech platforms.
-Some firms were able to take on new challenges and try recruiting in new industries because they had a solid foundation of technology, from automated communications to career sites and talent networks.
+The ability to quickly mobilize depended on the firm's pre-pandemic starting point, especially with automation and integrated tech platforms.
+Some firms could take on new challenges and try recruiting in new industries because they had a solid foundation of technology – from automated communications to career sites and talent networks.
 Make sure you’re setup for your current needs and maximizing recruiters’ ability to focus on people (not tasks), then you can forecast ways you can be flexible, adjust and go after new business.

 For more insights like these, watch “Hiring Manager Sentiments and Preferences: How 2020 Transformed Staffing Sales and Client Service,” in partnership with ClearlyRated, American Staffing Association and CareerBuilder.